Top 10 popular web design trends of 2021

 Go ahead and unleash your inner Michelangelo in your next design.

-Design inspiration: Statues
+Design Inspiration: Statues

 3D interaction example by Matthew Hall